 Created by Michael Connelly

-TERRY McCALEB is a former FBI man who has had a change of heart - literally.
-At the start of Blood Work (1998), it is just two months after he received a life saving heart transplant.
+At the start of Blood Work (1998), it's only two months since he received a life saving heart transplant.
 Now he is recuperating on his boat The Following Sea in the Cabrillo Marina near Los Angeles.
 He takes dozens of pills twice a day to keep his body from rejecting the new heart, including Prednisone which makes his beard grow so fast he has to shave twice a day.
 He is trying to decide what to do with his second chance at life, when a woman shows up at his boat to ask his help.
-She turns out to be the sister of the woman who 'donated' his new heart.
+She turns out to be the sister of the woman who "donated" his new heart.

 In 2002, Blood Work was brought to the big screen, with Clint Eastwood as star, director and producer. although (of course) there were changes made to the original source, the film was quite successful, both critically and commercially.

-Besides the Bosch series, Connelly has written The Poet, a thriller which introduced tabloid reporter Jack McEvoy as a protagonist, in 1996, and 2000's Void Moon introduced Cassie Black, a Las Vegas thief, while 2005 saw the introduction of grunt criminal attorney Mickey Haller in The Lincoln Lawyer.
+Besides the aforementioned books, Connelly is responsible for 2000's Void Moon, which introduced Cassie Black, a Las Vegas thief, while 2005 saw the introduction of slick, corner-cutting criminal attorney Mickey Haller in The Lincoln Lawyer.
+2017's The Late Show introduced Renée Ballard, a young LAPD detective who works the night shift.

-One of the most respected and popular mystery writers around, Connelly's books been translated in 35 languages and have won the Edgar , the Anthony, the Macavity, the Los Angeles Times Best Mystery/Thriller Award, the Shamus, the Dilys, the Nero, the Barry, the Maltese Falcon (Japan), the .38 Caliber (France), the Grand Prix (France), and the Premio Bancarella (Italy).
-In 2003-04, he served as the President of the Mystery Writers of America, and he has written for TV and film.
-In fact has recently written a script for a big screen adaptation of The Equalizer with film maker and fellow crime writer Terrill Lee Lankford.
+One of the most respected and popular mystery writers around, Connelly's books been translated in 35 languages and have won the Edgar, the Anthony, the Macavity, the Los Angeles Times Best Mystery/Thriller Award, the Shamus, the Dilys, the Nero, the Barry, the Maltese Falcon (Japan), the .38 Caliber (France), the Grand Prix (France), and the Premio Bancarella (Italy).
+In 2003-04, he served as the President of the Mystery Writers of America, and he has written for TV and film, including adapting Harry Bosch for television.
 Connelly currently lives with his family in Florida.

 Respectfully submitted by Dale Stoyer.